 Tantrums and meltdowns are especially concerning when they occur more often, more intensely, or past the age in which they’re developmentally expected—those terrible twos up through preschool.
 As a child gets older, aggression becomes more and more dangerous to you, and the child.
 And it can become a big problem for them at school and with friends, too.

 If your child has a pattern of lashing out it may be because of an underlying problem that needs treatment.
 Some possible reasons for aggressive behavior include:

 - ADHD: Kids with ADHD are frustrated easily, especially in certain situations, such as when they’re supposed to do homework or go to bed.

-- Anxiety: An anxious child may keep his worries secret, then lash out when the demands at school or at home put pressure on him that he can’t handle.
+- Anxiety: An anxious child may keep their worries secret, then lash out when the demands at school or at home put pressure on them that they can’t handle.
 Often, a child who “keeps it together” at school loses it with one or both parents.

-- Undiagnosed learning disability: When your child acts out repeatedly in school or during homework time, it could be because the work is very hard for him.
+- Undiagnosed learning disability: When your child acts out repeatedly in school or during homework time, it could be because the work is very hard for them.